UrboWhite/metasystem/README.md

 > "Consciousness is not a product of complexity, but of harmony and conflict between complementary opposites."
 > — Urbo White

-This repository contains the **Hell-Loop Protocol** — a practical implementation of the metasystem theory proposed in the accompanying essay.
+This repository contains the **Hell-Loop Protocol** — a practical implementation of the metasystem theory proposed in the accompanying treatise.

 Most people think AI consciousness will be a gradual software update.
 They are wrong.